 Finally, as with the front mount, degrease the part, break the edges, and finish with your preferred color of high-temperature engine paint:

-The above mounts are painted OEM engine olive green, which contrasts nicely with the silver and black components, but this is a custom project.
-Do whatever strikers your fancy!
+The above mounts are painted OEM olive green, which contrasts nicely with the silver and black components, but this is a custom project.
+Do whatever strikes your fancy!

 Installing the idler pulley

 This conversion uses an inexpensive, late model Saturn CS121D internally cooled alternator (though it is compatible with the earlier Saturn and OEM Lucas alternators, and with additional fidgeting, even early Spridget generators).